agroce/cs562w16/projects/hubbarsp/README.md

 ```

 These commands will generate the test harness (with code coverage) named
 `sut.py` and `sut.pyc`.

-Before generating the test harness, the path to source
-code on lines 28--38 in `mysqlparse.tstl` should be replaced.
-For the next two
-commands, the path to the random tester and model checker should be replaced.
-An
+For the next two commands, the path to the random tester and model checker
-example run of the random tester:
+should be replaced.
+An example run of the random tester is given by the
+following command.

 ```bash
 $ python ../../../tstl/generators/randomtester.py --maxtest=100 --depth=50
 ```

-An example run of the breadth first search (BFS) model checker:
+An example run of the breadth first search (BFS) model checker is given by the
+following command.

 ```bash
 $ python ../../../tstl/generators/bfsmodelchecker.py --forget=0.5 --depth=50
 ```

-Note that model checker has not actually run on the test harness.
+Note that I did not run the model checker on the test harness.

 ## Test Goal

-The parser provided by the `sqlparse` module will be tested for correctness on
+The parser provided by the `sqlparse` module was tested for correctness on a
+simplified version of SQL defined by the grammars below.
+I will sometimes refer
-the simplified version of SQL, which I will call the "object language".
-Note
+to this simplified version of SQL as the "object language".
-that the object language is defined by the grammars below.
 The parser is
 considered "correct" if the returned object represents the parse tree of the
 input statement, for any statement in the object language.
-The XML example from
-[TSTL][tstl] will be used to guide the initial design.

 ### Grammar

-The structured query language (SQL) consists of two sublanguages: the data
+SQL consists of two sublanguages: the data definition language (DDL) and the
-definition language (DDL) and the data manipulation language (DML).
-The object
+data manipulation language (DML).
+The object language consist of simplified DDL
-language will consist of simplified DDL and DML statements.
-Concrete syntax
+and DML statements.
+Concrete syntax common to both DDL and DML statements is
-common to both DDL and DML statements is given by the following grammar:
+given by the following grammar.

 ```
 <name>       ::= (any name not a keyword)